Caribbean monk seal

-The Caribbean monk seal (Neomonachus tropicalis), also known as the West Indian seal or sea wolf, was a species of seal native to the Caribbean which is now believed to be extinct.
-The main predators of Caribbean monk seals were sharks and humans.
-Overhunting of the seals for oil and overfishing of their food sources are the established reasons for the seals' extinction.
+The Caribbean monk seal (Neomonachus tropicalis), also known as the West Indian seal or sea wolf, is an extinct species of seal native to the Caribbean.
+The main natural predators of Caribbean monk seals were large sharks, such as great whites and tiger sharks, and possibly transient orcas (though killer whales are not often sighted in the Caribbean); however, humans would become their most lethal enemy.
+Overhunting of the monk seals for oil and meat, as well as overfishing of their natural prey, are the likely reasons for the seals' extinction.

-The last confirmed sighting of the Caribbean monk seal was in 1952 at Serranilla Bank, between Jamaica and Nicaragua.
+The last confirmed sighting of a Caribbean monk seal was in 1952, at Serranilla Bank, in the waters west of Jamaica and off the eastern coast of Nicaragua.
 In 2008, the species was officially declared extinct by the United States, after an exhaustive five-year search.
-This analysis was conducted by the National Marine Fisheries Service of the National Oceanic and Atmospheric Administration.
-Caribbean monk seals were closely related to Hawaiian monk seals, which live around the Hawaiian Islands and are now endangered, and Mediterranean monk seals, another endangered species.
+This analysis was conducted by the National Marine Fisheries Service of the National Oceanic and Atmospheric Administration (NOAA).
+The Caribbean monk seal is closely related to the endangered Hawaiian monk seal, a species which is restricted to the central Pacific Ocean surrounding the Hawaiian Islands, and the Mediterranean monk seal, a vulnerable species, predominantly found in the waters off of Greece.

 Description

 Caribbean monk seals had a relatively large, long, robust body, could grow to nearly 8 ft in length and weighed 375 to 600 lb.
 Males were probably slightly larger than females, which is similar to Mediterranean monk seals.
 Like other monk seals, this species had a distinctive head and face.
 The head was rounded with an extended broad muzzle.
 The face had relatively large wide-spaced eyes, upward opening nostrils, and fairly big whisker pads with long light-colored and smooth whiskers.
 When compared to the body, the animal's foreflippers were relatively short with little claws and the hindflippers were slender.
 Their coloration was brownish and/or grayish, with the underside lighter than the dorsal area.
 Adults were darker than the more paler and yellowish younger seals.
 Caribbean monk seals were also known to have algae growing on their pelage, giving them a slightly greenish appearance, which is similar to Hawaiian monk seals.